 Why do you spend money on education?

 We believe that, like all charities, we have a duty to explain what we do by setting out our values and principles.
 We also have a commitment to share what we know, to contribute as part of wider society to the education of the coming generations.
 Helping others learn and develop from the understanding of the world that comes from our work is part of what we do.
-Through humanitarian education, we aim to increase individuals’ and communities’ resilience by building their capacity to cope in a crisis.
+Through humanitarian education, we aim to increase individuals’ and communities’ resilience by building their capacity to cope with and respond to a crisis.

 We also have an official support role to the UK government in humanitarian matters.
 This includes enhancing respect for humanitarian values and human dignity, and running educational programmes to promote awareness of the laws of war.